Top 20 Jobs of the future: How to prepare for the AI revolution

 Video conferencing tools like Zoom became popular.
 Group chats kept everybody up to speed.
 And, of course, there was the old reliable email.

 Post-quarantine, remote work continued, morphing into flexible remote work.
 It was a good deal for some employers.
-Businesses could lower their electric bills by decreasing the number of days employees had to report to the office.
-Employees also saved a lot on travel and food expenses, and once again, Filipinos adapted and flourished.
+Some businesses could lower their bills by decreasing the days employees came in.
+Employees also saved a lot on travel and food expenses.
+Once again, Filipinos adapted and flourished.
+In the Philippines, where traffic can be a problem, remote and flexible work is here to stay.

 Summary of challenges and opportunities of the future workforce